 If you look closely, you can see that the leaves and stems are somewhat fuzzy.

 Start with clean stevia leaves, either fresh or dried.
 I rinsed my leaves off and gave them a spin in the salad spinner.
 Chop (or break up) the leaves (you don’t want powder because it’s very messy).
-Place the leaf bits in a glass jar, and then pour in enough alcohol to cover.
+Place the leaf bits in a glass jar, and then pour in enough edible alcohol to cover.
+(Do not use rubbing alcohol.)
 I used vodka because it has the most neutral flavor.
 Label and put in a cool spot out of direct sunlight for two days, shaking or mixing gently a few times per day.
 (I put mine in my pantry.
 Note: The liquid level in the photo looks low because I am tilting the jar for the photo.
 The leaves should be submerged.)

 Don’t let it sit longer to try and get a stronger flavor.
 It will get more bitter.
 Don’t include stems so you have more material.
 They don’t contain much glycoside, which is what makes the stevia sweet.